fabmob/playground-standard-covoiturage/cmd/test/WIP.md

 - Driver and passenger operator formats

 Ideas:

 - Each unit test data set is on a separate day.
 It is therefore possible to consolidate unit test data into a single default dataset on which to run the test queries.
 - A flag "--failIfEmpty" which does not accept empty responses

 Validation:

 - Validate response data from file on import !
-- Options : do not allow undocumented status code (options.IncludeResponseStatus)

 Issues:

 - price "type" should be required
 - no error code field while message says "Error code can be among".

-Vocabulary :

-- API
+- id description for CarpoolBookingEvent is wrong
+- Tags should separate MaaS from operator endpoints in openapi Spec
+- Reuse CarpoolBooking object in Booking object
+- DriverCarpoolBooking / FormatCarpoolBooking id format uuid
-- Endpoint
+- postConnections as operationId
-- Each endpoint undergoes several **tests**.
-The collection of tests is called **test suite**.
-- A test can build on minimal building blocks called `Assertion`s
-- Each test returns a collection of `AssertionResult`s.
-- The organized set of all `AssertionResults` is called a `Report`